datahq/dataflows/TUTORIAL.md

 ## Nested Flows

-The flow object itself can be used as a step in another flow, this allows for useful design patterns which promote code reusability and readibility:
+The flow object itself can be used as a step in another flow, this allows for useful design patterns which promote code reusability and readability:

 ```python